CodingWithJiro/freecodecamp-css-technical-document-page/README.md

 The page mimics a real-world developer documentation format and features a fixed navigation sidebar linking to each major section of the document.
 On the right, a scrollable main content area holds the detailed JavaScript topics, formatted using semantic HTML for accessibility and clarity.

-The layout is fully responsive—transforming into a mobile-friendly flow for smaller screens.
+The layout is fully responsive and transforms into a mobile-friendly flow for smaller screens.
 CSS media queries ensure the sidebar stacks properly and the content remains accessible.

 ---